 Head to the Gardens by the Bay’s Garden Rhapsody Light Show.

-We’re going back to the Gardens by the Bay for the evening light show, Garden Rhapsody.
-This amazing light show needs to be on your itinerary.
+We’re going back to the Gardens by the Bay for the amazing evening light show, Garden Rhapsody.
+It’s one of the most remarkable evening activities to do in Singapore.
 The colorful Supertree Grove ‘dance’ with classical and instrumental music from popular movies such as Back to the Future and Star Wars.
 It’s such an awesome outdoor concert that you may want to watch it more than once!
 Ok, we watched it two times during our trip on separate days and it was just as incredible to see the second time.

 The free show occurs daily at the Supertree Grove at 7:45pm and 8:45pm.
 It’s recommended to visit the area 30 minutes before the start of the show if you want to find a spot to sit.
 Otherwise, you can stand anywhere and still enjoy the light show.